Justin Barrett: Youth Defence (1992–2004)

-From 1992 he became actively involved in the Irish anti-abortion movement, becoming the leader of Youth Defence.
-As a student in Athlone RTC he unsuccessfully contested the election for the Presidency of Union of Students in Ireland.
+From 1992, he became actively involved in the Irish anti-abortion movement, becoming the leader of Youth Defence.
+As a student in Athlone RTC, he unsuccessfully contested the election for the Presidency of Union of Students in Ireland.
 During the 1995 divorce referendum, he was spokesman for the Youth Against Divorce campaign.
 In later years, Barrett himself sought a divorce in 2016.

 In April 1999, Barrett and seven other Youth Defence members were convicted of public order offences for a protest described at the time as a "mini-riot" outside the Adelaide Hospital that had taken place on 16 May 1998.
 Despite requests from hospital staff, the son of a dying woman and Gardaí to be quiet, a Youth Defence protest outside the hospital got louder and lead to "pandemonium" when Gardaí intervened.
-Some of the convictions were successfully appealed, two years later, and while Barret's appeal was disallowed, he was given the benefit of the Probation Act, meaning no criminal conviction was recorded against him.
+Some of the convictions were successfully appealed, two years later, and while Barrett's appeal was disallowed, he was given the benefit of the Probation Act, meaning no criminal conviction was recorded against him.

 He was also involved in the campaign against the 2002 abortion referendum.
 He left Youth Defence in 2004 because he thought their methods of campaigning and interacting with people were becoming increasingly extreme and counterproductive.
 By 2016, Youth Defence were claiming to have never heard of Justin Barrett, or ever to have had any dealing with him.

 No to Nice Campaign

 In 2001, a referendum was held in Ireland to approve the Treaty of Nice.
 However the Treaty of Nice was rejected by 54% of the Irish people in what is known as the Nice I referendum.
 The following year a second referendum was held on the Treaty of Nice, known as the Nice II referendum.
 Justin Barrett campaigned against the Nice Treaty in both referendums.
 Barrett, then 31 years-old, established the No to Nice campaign with Rory O'Hanlon, a retired High Court judge.

 During the second Nice campaign, Barrett became the centre of a controversy over his participation in neo-fascist events in Germany and Italy.
 Barrett initially denied, and subsequently admitted that he had spoken at an event organised by the NPD, a far right, ultranationalist political party.
-Justin Barrett has always claimed that he spoke at these events in an anti-abortion capacity on behalf on the Youth Defence Organisation.
+Justin Barrett stated that he spoke at these events in an anti-abortion capacity on behalf on the Youth Defence Organisation.